priyadarshpv/SQL-Agent-with-Natural-language-processing/README.md

-# NL2SQL Agent: Natural Language to SQL Query Generator
+# NL2SQL Agent: Natural Language to SQL Query Generation and Execution

 **NL2SQL Agent** is a powerful tool that enables users to interact with SQL databases using natural language.
 It leverages state-of-the-art language models (LLMs) to convert natural language queries into SQL queries, executes them on a MySQL database, and returns the results in a user-friendly format.
 This project is built using the **LangChain framework** and integrates with the **Groq API** for natural language processing.